 Finally, this chapter discusses a helpful Oracle SQL feature allowing you to travel back in time: flashback queries.
-The chapter ends with some exercises.

 9.1 Subqueries Continued

 Chapter 4 discussed various examples of subqueries, using the IN operator or standard logical comparison operators.
 As a refresher, let's start with two standard subquery examples.